DaintyJet/CloudComputing-FinalProject/README.md

 ## Project

-A web interface and A data repository where game players can submit and share their games as well as access games others shared.
+A web interface and a data repository where game players can submit and share their games as well as access games others shared.
+AWS resources involved include but not limit to Cloudformation, DynamoDB, Lambda, IAM Role, IAM Policy etc..

 Implementation description:
 * A DynamoDB table to store user input